 They used to call you Minene, and before that, Chungo, even though your birth certificate says another name.
 Your stepfather, who’s been away at school for three months, calls you son.
 Son, get me the TV controller.
 Son, listen to your mother.
 Son, stop talking about your heart.

-Your stepfather has never lied.
-He can draw anything.
+Your stepfather can draw you and your extra small heart.
+Queeny sleep at your feet.
+He can draw anything and anybody.
 He knows everything about sports, anime, video games, comic books and toys.
 He’s the strongest man you’ve met and the only man who has ever kissed you.
+He has never lied.
 When he turned himself in to school you felt like crying, but didn’t, because you’ve never seen him cry.

 Sometimes you sleep with Mary in the bedroom.
 You like rubbing her hair on your nose.
 Sometimes the smell of shampoo and cigarettes makes you sleepy.
 Sometimes the mix keeps you up at night.
 You usually sleep on the sofa bed in the living room because of your bladder disease.
 Recently it’s been hard to hold your piss at night.

 One night you fell asleep with Mary in the bedroom and her snoring woke you around midnight.
 The TV showed old men talking about bladder disease.
 The next morning at the kitchen table, you told Mary about bladder disease.
-She stopped shuffling mail and looked at the bowl in front of you, knife in hand, and said, Mentiroso, cutting open a red envelope in one try.
+She was shuffling mail, knife in hand.
+She stopped, looked at the bowl in front of you, and said, Mentiroso before cutting open a red envelope in one try.
 She usually doesn’t speak Spanish so you didn’t understand her.
 The way Mary pronounced that word made her a stranger.